ApertureC/Fortnite-Music-Changer/README.md

 # Fortnite-Music-Changer (ABANDONED SEE BELOW)
 Allows you to play music based on where you are in the game - At the title screen, Main Menu and at victory

-# @FNBRleaks go fuck yourself don't do license violations and shove "Developed by @FNBRLeaks" on it.
+# @FNBRleaks go fuck yourself, don't violate the license and shove "Developed by @FNBRLeaks" on it.
+I made it and you know it.

 Summary : Project abandoned and I'm probably not doing an open source project again.